Douglas N. Harris

-Douglas N. Harris is an American economist known for his research in the economics of education.
+Douglas N. Harris is an American economist.
 He is Professor and Chair of the Department of Economics and the Schlieder Foundation Chair in Public Education at Tulane University.
-He is also the founding Director of the Education Research Alliance for New Orleans (ERA–New Orleans), the National Center for Research on Education Access and Choice (REACH), and the State of the Nation Project, and serves as Editor of the AEFP Live Handbook on Education Policy Research.
-Harris is also a non-resident Senior Fellow at the Brookings Institution.
+He is also a non-resident Senior Fellow at the Brookings Institution.

 Career

 Harris joined Tulane University as Associate Professor in 2012 and became full Professor of Economics in 2015.
 He assumed the role of department chair in 2019 and has held the Schlieder Foundation Chair in Public Education since 2012.
-He founded ERA–New Orleans in 2013 and REACH in 2018; he began directing the State of the Nation Project in 2022 and took on the editorship of the AEFP Live Handbook in 2023.
+He founded ERA–New Orleans in 2013 and REACH in 2018.
 He has been a non-resident Senior Fellow at the Brookings Institution since 2016.

 Before joining Tulane, Harris held academic appointments at the University of Wisconsin–Madison (2009–2012) and Florida State University (2002–2007), and was an education economist at the Economic Policy Institute (2001–2002).
 He earned his Ph.D. in economics from Michigan State University in 2000.

 Research

 Harris's work focuses on school accountability, teacher labor markets, charter schools, and higher education access.
-His research has been influential in understanding the effects of major reforms in New Orleans following Hurricane Katrina, where the public school system shifted almost entirely to charter schools.
-Through his work with ERA–New Orleans, he has studied the consequences of these reforms for student achievement, school governance, teacher employment, and parental choice.

 His New Orleans research on school choice led to the creation of the REACH center, which focuses on school choice policies nationally, including charter schools, public school choice, homeschooling, and vouchers.
-One of his REACH studies was among the first national assessments of the effects of charter schools on student outcomes.

 He has also conducted two long-term randomized control trials on college financial aid and “free college” programs.
 The Wisconsin Scholars Longitudinal Study (with Sara Goldrick-Rab) examined students who had already started college before the aid.
 The Milwaukee Degree Project analyzed the long-term effects of aid commitments when students started high school.
 Both studies found limited effects on student outcomes compared with prior studies that did not include random assignment.

-According to Google Scholar, Harris's work has been cited nearly 12,000 times.